What is Ayurveda?

 Ayurveda includes various techniques to assess health and imbalances.
 The practitioner observes important signs and symptoms of illness, paying special attention to understanding the cause of the discomfort.
 The first assessment tools are listening, observation and connecting deeply to a patient’s needs.
 The next assessment tools include an assessment of the pulse, tongue, eyes and the physical form.
 An Ayurvedic practitioner also considers what treatments are compatible for each client.

-The REBUILD Ayurveda program has its roots in Ayurveda, motivational counseling/coaching and modern somatic therapies for healing trauma.
+The Ayo Ayurveda program has its roots in Ayurveda, motivational counseling/coaching and modern somatic therapies for healing trauma.